Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Study Design

 \subsubsection{GitHub Repository Metadata Collection}

-Based on this dataset, we collect detailed metadata for the 4,010 linked GitHub repositories to enable the recalculation of their \textit{Maintained} scores for a defined experimental period in the past.
-The \textit{Maintained} score formula requires various metadata, such as project details (archived status, archived date, and creation date), issue-related data (issue creation date, issue creator role, associated comments, including comment creator roles and comment creation dates), and daily commit activity on the main branch.
+Based on these 4,010 GitHub repositories, we collect specific metadata to enable the recalculation of their \textit{Maintained} scores for a defined experimental period in the past.
+All 4,010 repositories are used for the time series analysis in Section~\ref{sec:time_series_anaylsis}, while a subset is later filtered for model training and evaluation, as outlined in Section~\ref{sec:representation_raw_score}.
+The \textit{Maintained} score formula requires various metadata, including project details (archived status, archived date, and creation date), issue-related data (issue creation date, issue creator role, associated comments, including comment creator roles and comment creation dates), and daily commit activity on the main branch.
 The metadata are collected from multiple sources: project and issue information from the GitHub GraphQL API, and commit history from the cloned repository.
-These metadata and the relationships between the data artifacts are persistently stored in a Neo4j graph database.
-The data are extracted as JSON using a Python script combined with several Cypher queries.
+These metadata and their relationships are stored in a Neo4j graph database, and extracted as JSON using Python scripts and Cypher queries.